 - API: Application Programming Interface.
 This is the set of “commands” you use to manipulate WebDriver.

 - Driver: Responsible for controlling the actual browser.
 Most drivers are created by the browser vendors themselves.
-Drivers are generally executable modules that run on the system with the browser itself, not on the system executing the test suite.
+Drivers are generally executable modules that run on the system with the browser itself, not the system executing the test suite.
 (Although those may be the same system.)
 NOTE: Some people refer to the drivers as proxies.

 The Parts and Pieces

 At its minimum, WebDriver talks to a browser through a driver.
-Communication is two way: WebDriver passes commands to the browser through the driver, and receives information back via the same route.
+Communication is two-way: WebDriver passes commands to the browser through the driver, and receives information back via the same route.